Arif-PhyChem/MLQD/README.md

         'time_step': 0.1,               # float: Time-step for time-propagation (you are not restricted to the time-step used in the training data, however better  stick to that for good accuracy)
         'QDmodel': 'useQDmodel',        # string: In MLQD, the dafault option is useQDmodel tells the MLQD to propagate dynamics with an existing trained model
         'MLmodelType': 'AIQD',          # string: Type of model we wanna use, here AIQD.
 The default option is OSTL 'XfileIn': 'x_input',           # str (name of a file) or name of an array or list:  A short time trajectory (equal to the length the input-model was trained on).
 Here 'x_input' is a txt file where this short-time trajectory is saved.
 You can also just define a list or an array and pass the name of the array (XfileIn = x_input).
 In x-input file, the data should be row wise.
+        'numLogf': 1.0                  # int: Number of Logistic function for the normalization of time dimension.
+Default value is 1.0.
+        `LogCa` : 1.0                   # float: Coefficient "a" in the logistic function, default values is 1.0 (you may not provide it)
+        `LogCb` : 15.0                  # float: Coefficient "b" in the logistic function, default values is 15.0 (you may not provide it)
+        `LogCc` : -1.0                  # float: Coefficient "a" in the logistic function, default values is -1.0 (you may not provide it)
+        `LogCd` : 1.0                   # float: Coefficient "d" in the logistic function, default values is 1.0 (you may not provide it)
         'systemType': 'SB',             # str: (Not optional) Need to define, wether your model is spin-boson (SB) or FMO complex (FMO)
         'QDmodelIn': 'KRR_SB_model',    # str: (Not Optional for useQDmodel), provide the name of the trained ML model }